dlongodev/my-sugr-pet/README.md

 <h3 align="center">MySugr Pet</h3>

   <p align="center">
     MySugrPet is an insulin tracking application for pets with diabetes.
-If you have a diabetic pet, you know keeping track of the date, time, dosage and injection location is not an easy task.
-This tracker is simple but extremely helpful to make sure you are doing the right thing for your pet to stay healthy.
-Keep track, make changes, print your records to show your vet are a few of the many benefits of MySugrPet!
     <br />
     <a href="https://github.com/dlongodev/my-sugr-pet"><strong>Explore the docs »</strong></a>
     <br />